 How a Fax Machine Works – From Start to Finish

 The ability to send an image over a wire predates Alexander Graham Bell’s invention of the telephone.
-Today’s fax machines work in very much the same way as those earlier inventions.
+Today’s fax machines work with many of the same concepts as those earlier devices, but with today’s technology.

 All fax machines and fax transmissions revolve around the same basic concept – they scan a document, transfer the image of that document over to a signal, then send that signal to another fax machine that decodes the signal and prints the document back out.